 The course has been approved for 4 hours by the Commission on Case Manager Certification for 2007, 2008, 2009, 1/15/10 through 12/31/10, 2011, 2012, 2013, and 2014.

-The purpose of this course is to provide nurses with the principles of insulin dosage adjustment in order to increase their general understanding of insulin therapy.
-Descriptions and examples will illustrate the prospective and retrospective approaches, rationale for carbohydrate counting and practical guidelines for using insulin: lispro (Humalog), aspart (NovoLog), glulisine (Apidra), regular, glargine (Lantus), detemir (Levemir), NPH insulin.
+The purpose of this course is to provide nurses, physicians, dietitians and dietary managers with the principles of insulin dosage adjustment to increase their general understanding of insulin therapy.
+Descriptions and examples will illustrate the prospective and retrospective approaches, rationale for carbohydrate counting and practical guidelines for using various insulins: lispro (Humalog), aspart (NovoLog), glulisine (Apidra), glargine (Lantus), detemir (Levemir), regular/standard insulin and NPH or neutral protamine Hagedorn insulin.
 After studying the information presented here, you will be able to:

 - Name three common problems with blood glucose that occur at night

 - Explain the advantages and disadvantages of the insulin pump